 Now when you create an ad in Power Editor, you can choose to target users in the sidebar only (we’ll get to that in a minute!).

 Who Should Promote Posts

-Anyone can promote posts, but you need to have an allotted budget for it.
+Anyone can promote posts, but you need to have an allotted A budget is an amount you're willing to spend on your Facebook campaigns or ad sets on a daily or lifetime basis. for it.
 Your first ad priority should be to increase your number of relevant Fans.
 Your second should be increasing conversions.
 If you have budget left over, you should look to promote posts.